 and for ensuring prompt reporting to the IRB, appropriate institutional officials, and the federal Department or Agency head of any unanticipated problems involving risks to subjects or others, or any serious or continuing noncompliance with 45 CFR 46 or the requirements or determinations of the IRB suspension or termination of IRB approval.

 The IRB may adopt additional procedures. subject to the approval of the Committee on Research, the Executive Committee of the Academic Senate, and the President of the University.
+The Committee on Research, the Executive Committee of the Academic Senate, and the President of the University may provide recommendations and feedback.
 Such procedures may cover, but are not limited to, criteria for calling emergency meetings, expedited reviews, and the like.

 Review Process